We’ve set the clocks back. Now it’s time to set our sprinklers back.

-These restrictions apply to wells, lakes, creeks, and city water (but not vegetable gardens, reclaimed water, micro-irrigation, and new landscapes for the first 60 days).
-You can find in-depth information about irrigation restriction regulations online here.
+These restrictions apply to wells, lakes, creeks, and city water (but not reclaimed water, micro-irrigation, vegetable gardens or new landscapes for the first 60 days).
+You can find in-depth information about irrigation regulations online here.

 Tips for hassle-free irrigation and sprinkler compliance: